-Co-creation is of a great value for the user, since it allows for deep participation and individualization.
+Co-creation is of great value for the user since it allows for deep participation and individualization.
 But, it needs a basis to build upon, a blank canvas to depart from…

 Co-development is a second way is to integrate the human into the development process – it‘s set up to design around what humans desire.

-Through user-centered design, joined development, focus groups and cross industry collaboration truly new innovative combination can be generated.
+Through user-centred design, joined development, focus groups and cross-industry collaboration truly new innovative combination can be generated.

-When including the means of crowd-sourcing, manufacturers and developers can tab into a large amount of intellectual power, and with that, can generate huge an amount of intellectual asset…
+When including the means of crowd-sourcing, manufacturers and developers can tap into a large amount of intellectual power, and with that, can generate huge an amount of intellectual asset…

 But, the sheer amount of ideas is not relevant to create a truly successful innovation: Most apps in the apple app-store fail, 70% of market introductions turn out to be flops.
-And why is this; because there is a lack of re- sources, because the ideas are not innovative enough?
-In the end generating ideas over ideas is not relevant: what‘s essential is to have the right idea, but most importantly, it‘s crucial to have the right vision to realize the idea… The innovative combination has to conquer the barrier in the consumers mind, and therefore it has to fulfill some fundamental criteria: providing meaning and relevance.
+And why is this; because there is a lack of resources because the ideas are not innovative enough?
+In the end, generating ideas over ideas is not relevant: what‘s essential is to have the right idea, but most importantly, it‘s crucial to have the right vision to realize the idea… The innovative combination has to conquer the barrier in the consumers’ mind, and therefore it has to fulfil some fundamental criteria: providing meaning and relevance.